ForgeRock/forgeops/README.md

 The provided configuration
 is a basic installation that can be further extended by developers to meet their requirements.
-Developers should fork this repository in Git, and modify the various configuration files.
+Developers should fork this repository in Git, clone the fork, and modify the various configuration files.

 The configuration provides the following features:

 * Deployments for ForgeRock AM, IDM, DS and IG.
-IG is not deployed by default.
+IG is available but not deployed by default.
 * AM is configured with a single root realm
 * A number of OIDC clients are configured for the AM/IDM integration and the smoke tests.
 ** Note the `idm-provisioning`, `idmAdminClient` and the `endUserUI` client configurations are required for the